Bachelor of Pharmacy

-B Pharm holders can work in several fields such as being a pharmacist, patient counseling, doing further studies such as master's degree, working in a university as a lecturer, or working as a drug information specialist.
+Bachelor of Pharmacy degree holders can pursue various career paths, including working as a pharmacist, providing patient counseling, pursuing further studies such as a master's degree, teaching at a university as a lecturer, or working as a drug information specialist.

 In some countries, it has been superseded by the Doctor of Pharmacy (PharmD) and Master of Pharmacy (MPharm) degrees.
-In the United States, this degree was granted as the baccalaureate pharmacy degree only at Washington State University, where it has now been superseded by the PharmD degree.
-The degree previously offered in the US—and the required degree in Canada—is the Bachelor of Science in Pharmacy.

-In countries including Canada, UK, Australia and New Zealand, BPharm/BS Pharm/PharmB are prerequisite for practicing as a Pharmacist.
-These degrees are awarded per the British tradition and considered as foreign equivalents of PharmD.
+In the United States, this degree was granted as the baccalaureate pharmacy degree only at Washington State University, which has now been superseded by the PharmD degree.
+The degree previously offered in the US (and the required degree in Canada) is the Bachelor of Science in pharmacy.
+In countries including Canada, the UK, Australia, and New Zealand, a Bachelor of Pharmacy degree is a prerequisite for practicing as a pharmacist.
+These degrees are awarded per the British tradition and are considered foreign equivalents to a PharmD.

 Asia and Oceania

 Australia

 In Australia, the BPharm degree is awarded following a four-year undergraduate pharmacy program.
 Australian undergraduate pharmacy courses were previously three years but were increased to four years during the 1990s with an increased emphasis on pharmacy practice education.
 It is compulsory to undertake clinical placements during this undergraduate program.
-During the early 2000s, two-year postgraduate Master of Pharmacy courses were established by many universities, but to date these have accounted for a relatively minor proportion of pharmacy graduates.
+During the early 2000s, two-year postgraduate Master of Pharmacy courses were established by many universities, but these have accounted for a relatively minor proportion of pharmacy graduates.

-All BPharm programs in Australia are accredited by the New Zealand and Australian Pharmacy Schools Accreditation Committee (NAPSAC).
-Programs provide training in fields including pharmacology, chemistry, pharmaceutical chemistry, pharmacy practice (including pharmacotherapeutics, disease state management, etc.), pharmaceutics, ethics, pharmacy law, pharmacy management, physiology, anatomy, biochemistry, kinetics, and compounding medications.
+All Bachelor of Pharmacy (BPharm) programs in Australia are accredited by the New Zealand and Australian Pharmacy Schools Accreditation Committee (NAPSAC).
+These programs provide comprehensive training in various fields, including pharmacology, chemistry, pharmaceutical chemistry, pharmacy practice (such as pharmacotherapeutics and disease state management), pharmaceutics, ethics, pharmacy law, pharmacy management, physiology, anatomy, biochemistry, pharmacokinetics, and medication compounding.

 At present, either the BPharm degree or the MPharm degree are acceptable for registration as a practicing pharmacist.
 See list of pharmacy schools: Australia for institutions offering the BPharm degree.

-Bachelor of Pharmacy (Honours)
+Bachelor of Pharmacy (Honors)

-As with most honours degrees at Australian universities, the awarding of a Bachelor of Pharmacy (Honours) (abbreviated BPharm(Hons)) is based on the completion of original research and a high-level of academic performance.
+As with most honors degrees at Australian universities, the awarding of a Bachelor of Pharmacy (Honors) (abbreviated BPharm(Hons)) is based on the completion of original research and a high-level of academic performance.
 All other graduates are awarded a pass degree.
-Unlike most Honours degrees in Australia, an additional year of study is not required for a BPharm(Hons) as most universities integrate research and coursework in the fourth year of BPharm(Hons) programs.
+Unlike most honors degrees in Australia, an additional year of study is not required for a BPharm(Hons) as most universities integrate research and coursework in the fourth year of BPharm(Hons) programs.